bedrockio/model/README.md

 #### Clean

 `clean` determines other associated documents that will be deleted when the main document is deleted.
+It is defined as an array of operations that will be performed in order.
+Operations must contain either `path` or `paths`.

 #### Local References

-`clean.local` specifies local refs to delete.
-It may be a string or array of strings.
-In the above example:
+Operations that do not specify a `ref` are treated as local paths.
+In the above
+example:

 ```js
 user.delete();